RespawnDespair/ha-motorcycle-card/README.md

 *   **Go/No-Go Indicator:** A clear icon (✅/❌) tells you if the weather is suitable for riding.
 *   **Configurable Locations:** Set your home and work locations in the card configuration.
 *   **Customizable Criteria:** The card checks for temperature and rain probability during your commuting hours.
+*   **Visual Configuration Editor:** Easily configure the card directly from the Home Assistant UI.

 ## Installation